shakya-rohit/recipes-frontend/README.md

 - 🧭 **Full-page view** for extended recipe details
 - ⚡ Smooth animations and subtle UI effects
 - ⌨️ **Keyboard navigation support** — navigate search results using arrow keys and press Enter to open recipe details (auto-scrolls into view)
+- 🕘 **Persistent search state** — retains last query and results when returning from recipe details for smoother UX

 ---